UOIT, Oshawa, Canada

 of the Senior Research Excellence Aware for 2016, UOIT.
 He is leading national

-and international research in the areas of smart energy grids, safety and
+and international research in the areas of smart energy grids, smart and

-control systems, advanced plasma systems and their applications on nuclear,
+plasma systems and their applications on nuclear and clean energy systems.
+Dr.

-tenured Associate Professor, in the Division of Industrial Innovation Sciences.
+Professor, in the Division of Industrial Innovation Sciences.
+From 2007 till

-He participated and led several large scale national and international projects, in Japan, China, Middle East, and Canada, related to smart energy grids, intelligent control systems and safety design and operation synthesis and optimization of energy systems, micro energy grids, and integrated gas-power grids.
-He developed novel solutions for risk-based smart energy grid design, protection, and control and hybrid energy supply systems.
-He proposed new integrated energy storage system based on flywheel and battery, and applied on power substations, transportation electrification, and urban infrastructures.
-Dr. Hossam Gaber has scholarly research in the area of smart energy grids, and control optimization of micro grid and transportation electrification technologies, and his recent book on Smart Energy Grid Engineering was published with national and international recognition.
-Dr. Gaber is regularly consulted and provide technical support for advanced energy systems in China, Middle East, Japan, and Canada, and invited to give lectures in number of national and international events in the area of smart energy grids.
-He is leading a research team for a funded project by Chinese government to design and deploy hybrid energy storage systems.
-He is the founding general chair of the annual IEEE Smart Energy Grid Engineering Conference, which is held in Canada.
+He participated and led several large scale national and international projects, in Japan, China, Middle East, and Canada, related to connected autonomous vehicles, fast charging infrastructures for smart transportation, smart energy grids, intelligent control systems and safety design and operation synthesis and optimization of energy systems, micro energy grids, and integrated gas-power grids, plasma-based waste-to-energy.
+He proposed new integrated energy storage system based on hybrid energy storage including flywheel and battery technologies, and applied on power substations, transportation electrification, and urban infrastructures.
+He is the founding general chair of the annual IEEE Smart Energy Grid Engineering Conference, SEGE..